NishantNirmal2543/Task-Tracker/README.md

-Here’s the README entirely in code format, with all points included in markdown syntax:

-markdown
-Copy code

 # Task Tracker

 Task Tracker is a task management application that allows users to track and manage their tasks effectively.
 This project is built with Next.js and includes user authentication, a dashboard for managing tasks, and a mobile-responsive layout.